Pitzhanger Manor: Restoration (2012–2019)

-Pitzhanger Manor & Gallery (2019 – now)
+Pitzhanger Manor & Gallery (2019–present)

 On 16 March 2019, Pitzhanger Manor & Gallery reopened to the public after the completion of its extension restoration work.
 The project had successfully returned much of the Manor to Soane’s original design, as well as upgraded the adjacent Gallery.
 It now displays three exhibitions a year of artwork by contemporary artists, designers and architects to provide a new perspective on the work of Sir John Soane.

 Alongside the extensive conservation, the new learning centre, The Rickyard, opened in 2015, is run by Ealing Council and often hosts Pitzhanger events and workshops.

 An independent charity has been established called Pitzhanger Manor & Gallery Trust, formed in 2012 by Ealing Council to oversee the restoration project.
-Chaired by Sir Sherard Cowper-Coles alongside thirteen Trustees, the Trust raised funds for Pitzhanger's restoration.
-After its March re-opening, the Trust took on the running of the site as a public visitor attraction.
+Chaired by Sir Sherard Cowper-Coles alongside thirteen trustees, the trust raised funds for Pitzhanger's restoration.
+After its March re-opening, the trust took on the running of the site as a public visitor attraction.